My name is Kevin Muriithi.

 I call Africa my motherland, and Kenya my home country.
 I was born in a small hospital in Nakuru but I have spent most of my life in Nairobi, the city under the sun.
 I am married to Jessica, and father to Noah.
 Needless to say, family shapes my view of life.

 Dr. Kevin Muriithi uniquely equips the church and the academy to reach out to the next generations through connecting the tough questions with the heart realities of the Christian faith.
 He is a frequent speaker, passionate preacher, and accessible scholar.
-After receiving an undergraduate degree in Electrical & Electronics Engineering, he went on to pursue his pastoral calling by earning an M.A. in Biblical & Theological Studies and a PhD in Theology.
-He has also studied Apologetics from the Talbot School of Theology, Biola University.
+After receiving an undergraduate degree in Electrical & Electronics Engineering, he went on to pursue his pastoral calling by serving in Presbyterian churches and earning an M.A. in Biblical & Theological Studies and a PhD in Theology.
+He has also studied Apologetics from the Talbot School of Theology, Biola University and Heads the Department of Practical Theology in the School of Theology, at St. Paul’s University.

 A little bit about me: